Metallic Epoxy Flooring Vancouver, BC

 - Topcoats chosen for wear and cleanability

-Stained concrete is colour applied to the slab, so natural slab variation shows.
-Polished concrete can look excellent, but it depends heavily on slab quality and aggregate.
-Metallic epoxy is a designed surface with more control over tone, movement, and consistency, especially when the slab is imperfect.
+Stained concrete is colour applied to the slab, so natural slab variation still shows.
+Polished concrete can look excellent, but it depends heavily on slab quality and aggregate exposure.
+Metallic epoxy is a designed decorative surface with more control over tone, movement, and overall visual consistency.

 - More design control than stain or polish